 Previous Kids' Workshops at Lowe's

 Lowe’s only announces three to four upcoming kids’ workshops at a time.
-But you can look back at previous events to get a feel for what seasonal projects they offer.
+But you can look back at previous events to get a feel for what types of seasonal projects they offer.

 2025 Past Workshop Dates